 Migrating from WP-Syntax to PrismJS

 WP-Syntax was a great syntax-highlighting plugin for WordPress.
-However, development had ceased and it was not updated for a very long time.
-While it is not broken per se, it didn’t work with Jetpack’s markdown support and so I stopped using it on the site and started using a different plugin.
-With the introduction of the Gutenberg editor, I started looking again for a plugin that will allow me to easily highlight fenced code blocks (this feature worked in the old editor with SyntaxHighlighter Evolved but isn’t supported in Gutenberg).
+However, development had ceased, and it had not been updated for a very long time.
+While it is not broken per se, it didn’t work with Jetpack’s markdown support, so I stopped using it on the site and started using a different plugin.
+With the introduction of the Gutenberg editor, I started looking again for a plugin that would allow me to easily highlight fenced code blocks (this feature worked in the old editor with SyntaxHighlighter Evolved but isn’t supported in Gutenberg).
 Realizing that I don’t want three syntax-highlighting plugins enabled simultaneously, and not wanting to have an abandoned plugin enabled, I decided to migrate all the posts from WP-Syntax to a new solution.

 $ mysqldump --add-drop-table -u USER -p blog wp_comments > wp_posts.sql